7. Significant Assumptions and Estimates

 The fair value of the assets acquired and liabilities and contingent liabilities assumed as a result of business combinations must be estimated.
 For this purpose HHLA either makes use of opinions from independent external experts or calculates the fair value internally using suitable calculation models.
 These are normally based on discounted cash flows.
 Depending on the nature of the assets or the availability of information, market price, capital value and cost-oriented valuation methods are applied.

 The Group tests goodwill for impairment at least once a year.
 This requires an estimate of the fair value generally used at HHLA less selling costs of the cash-generating units to which the goodwill has been allocated.
 To estimate the fair value, the Group must forecast the likely future cash flows from the cash-generating unit and also choose an appropriate discount rate with which to calculate the present value of these cash flows.
 Unforeseeable changes may mean that the assumptions used during planning are no longer appropriate, making it necessary to adjust plans.
 An impairment loss could be incurred as a result.
-For more information, please refer to.
+For more information, please refer to Note 22.

 Provisions for demolition obligations result from obligations to be met at the end of the lease term under long-term lease agreements with the Free and Hanseatic City of Hamburg.
 All HHLA Group companies in the Port of Hamburg are obliged to return leased land free of all buildings owned by them at the end of the lease term.
 To calculate the amount of the provision, it was assumed that the obligation would be carried out in full for all leased property, with the exception of buildings designated as historical landmarks in the Speicherstadt historical warehouse district.
 The calculations are based on assumptions concerning the amount of demolition work necessary, interest rates and inflation.
-For more information, please refer to.
+For more information, please refer to Note 37.

 Provisions for Phased Early Retirement